rmcquigg/CCZNet_hydro/README.md

 Direct questions about anything here to Rachel McQuiggan rmcquigg@udel.edu

-Note: Jupyter notebooks do not always render here.
-If it's not working for you, copy the URL and paste at https://nbviewer.jupyter.org/
+Note: Jupyter notebooks do not always render properly here.
+If it's not working for you, copy the URL and paste at https://nbviewer.jupyter.org/ to view.